 The One Assumption About Our Reality

 We’re bringing 2014 to an end, and just as with 2013 I like to close with something constructive, something encouraging.
-That is even more important to me for 2015 will mark the outward transition of my careers, in which I will focus more on political and, if you wish, philosophical activism.
+This is especially important to me, because 2015 will mark the outward transition of my careers, a year in which I will focus more on political and, if you wish, philosophical activism.
+[I later changed course.]

 Now, the idea that I want to anchor here is the assumption that we do live many lives.
 We do, indeed, get reincarnated.

 How could I know?
-I haven’t so far discussed the concepts of belief and trust, and the neglected complement, idea and faith, so I need to use two other indications.
+I haven’t so far discussed the concepts of belief and trust, and their neglected complements, idea and faith, so I need to use two other indications.

 We do live many lives.
-The one assumption we need to make for we may never find proof, and may ever only have faith in it.
+The one assumption we need to make for which we may never find proof, and may ever only be able to have faith in.

 I’ll leave it at this, for we don’t have much time left this year.
 I extend the best wishes.